 One of the duties of the Council is to consider all parts of the city to see if any areas have special qualities that make them of special architectural or historic interest.
 From this assessment areas of special interest are designated as Conservation Areas.
 Further information on how Conservation Areas are designated and the Conservation Area appraisal process can be found on Historic England’s website.

 How does being in a Conservation Area affect me?

 Conservation Areas are subject to extra planning controls than other non-designated areas.
 This means that there are more restrictions and you will need to apply to the Council for permission to carry out some developments in a Conservation Area.
-More details on this are provided in this guidance document.
+More details on this are provided in this pdf guidance document (151 KB) .